-96. ii. questions regarding current and intended levels of service; 97. iii. questions regarding the Controller's certification pursuant to Charter Section 10.104; 98. iv. questions relating to possible excessive overhead in the City's administrative-supervisory/worker ratio; and 99. v. questions relating to the effect on individual worker productivity by providing labor saving devices; 100. d.
+- 90. iii. questions regarding the Controller's certification pursuant to Charter Section 10.104; - 91. iv. questions relating to possible excessive overhead in the City's administrative-supervisory/worker ratio; and - 92. v. questions relating to the effect on individual worker productivity by providing labor saving devices; - 93. d.
 The City agrees that it will take all appropriate steps to insure the presence at said meetings of those officers and employees (excluding the Board of Supervisors) of the City who are responsible in some manner for the decision to contract so that the particular issues may be fully explored by the Union and the City.

-2. Person al Services Contracts 101. a.
+2. Personal Services Contracts

+- 94. a.
 Departments shall notify the Union of proposed personal services contracts where such services could potentially be performed by represented classifications.
-Such notification shall occur no later than the date a department sends out requests for proposals.
-102. b.
-If the Union wishes to meet with a department over a proposed personal services contract, the request must be made by the Union to the Human Resources Director with a copy forwarded to the appropriate department within two weeks after the receipt of notice by the Department.
-103. c.
+Such notification shall occur no later than the date a department sends out requests for proposals. - 95. b.
+If the Union wishes to meet with a department over a proposed personal services contract, the request must be made by the Union to the Human Resources Director with a copy forwarded to the appropriate department within two weeks after the receipt of notice by the Department. - 96. c.
 Discussions shall include, but not be limited to, possible alternatives to contracting or subcontracting and whether the department staff has the expertise and/or facilities to perform the work.
 Upon request by the Union, the City shall make available for inspection any and all pertinent background and/or documentation relating to the service contemplated to be contracted out.